Regular Classroom Hours:

 The Library Classroom follows the same policy as all other labs on campus.

-- If the Library Classroom is not already reserved for library sessions, faculty may request to use the classroom for single class sessions if requiring use of the technology available.
+- If the Library Classroom is not already reserved for library sessions, faculty may request to use the classroom for single class sessions if requiring use of the technology available in the classroom.

 - Priority for scheduling use of the Library Classroom will be given to library sessions.